The Mighty Ducks

 The Mighty Ducks is an American media franchise.
-It features a trilogy of live-action films released in the 1990s by Walt Disney Pictures, an animated television series, a live-action sequel television series, and a real-world hockey team in the National Hockey League.
+It features a trilogy of live-action films released in the 1990s by Walt Disney Pictures and a live-action sequel television series, as well as an animated television series by Walt Disney Television Animation and a real-world hockey team in the National Hockey League.
 The movies revolve around a Twin Cities ice hockey team, composed of young players that stick together throughout various challenges.
 Despite negative reviews from film critics, the trilogy's commercial success paved the way for the franchise's expansion.

 The franchise has various releases in other media, including theme park and hotel attractions.

-Film
+Films

 The Mighty Ducks (1992)

 After being pulled over for drunk driving, Minneapolis-based attorney Gordon Bombay is sentenced to 500 hours of community service, coaching youth hockey.
 There he meets the District 5 peewee hockey team perennial losers who finish at the bottom of the league standings year after year.
 They are shut out every game and lose by at least five goals.
-The players learn Bombay was once a player for the Hawks and the team in the same league but left hockey because of the embarrassment that followed after a failed attempt at a penalty shot at the end of regulation causing them to lose in overtime costing them a peewee championship.
+The players learn Bombay was once a player for the Hawks and the team in the same league but left hockey because of the embarrassment that followed after a failed attempt at a penalty shot at the end of regulation causing them to lose in overtime costing them a peewee championship (the only year that the Hawks ever lost.)
 With the help of Coach Bombay and a desperately needed infusion of cash and equipment from Bombay's law firm, the players learn the fundamentals of the sport.
 Soon enough the District 5 team now christened the Ducks after Bombay's employer Gerald Ducksworth start winning games and manage to make the playoffs, reaching the finals and adding new player Adam Banks, an ex-Hawk who is a talented player and an asset for the Ducks.
 Bombay faces the Hawks, the team he grew up playing for still led by Jack Reilly, the same coach Bombay played for.
 Fittingly, the Ducks win the title game on a penalty shot by Bombay's protege Charlie.
 The movie was released in the UK, Australia and South Africa as Champions.
 It was directed by Stephen Herek.